About ONet

 The ONet facilitation team

-Furthermore, the facilitation team organise ONet Caucus Days.
-They work with the IPBES Secretariat to plan and deliver the Stakeholder Day that precedes each IPBES plenary.
-The facilitation team also coordinate IPBES stakeholders' joint efforts in crafting their statements to IPBES plenaries.
+Furthermore, the facilitation team organize ONet Caucus Days and join the Quarterly Meetings of the IPBES Secretariat with stakeholders.
+They work with the IPBES Secretariat to plan and deliver Stakeholder Day, a conference that precedes each IPBES Plenary session.
+The facilitation team also coordinate IPBES stakeholders' joint efforts in crafting their statements to the IPBES Plenary.

 Gland, Switzerland